ixkipe/TasmotaBot/README.md

     These commands should be declared using BotFather.
 4. Provide the authentication token for your Telegram bot in `Telegram:BotToken`.
 5. List the IDs of the users who are permitted to use the bot in `Telegram:AllowedIds`.

+## F.A.Q.

+Q/A will be added upon their emergence and resolution.